Code-Institute-Submissions/my-first-milestone-project-3/README.md

 The site is advertising MTB & Gravel bike tours in the Catalonia and Pyrenees region.
 It also advertises attractive reasons for the tourist visitor in terms of the geography, history, culture and culinary delights.
 As it is primarily a ‘tourist’ website attracting B2C, the websites main aim is to appeal emotionally to people who would wish to experience the region by bike.

+The organisation is new and not yet in operation.
+More details in terms of tour content, social link and pricing will be developed in the near future.
+The site currently is structured as an initial draft that will be developed further as the business is developed.

 The site went through the high level structure and design process per the Code Institute UXD structure [here](https://github.com/Readri205/my-first-milestone-project/blob/master/assets/documents/CI%20-%20Milestone%20Project%201%20(Richard%20Read).pdf).

 ## User Experience (UX)